 Discover Michigan is a one-hour group lesson.
 These can be large, diverse groups of children and adults with a wide range of abilities, experience, and expectations, so they are very difficult to teach well.
 Some can barely walk and others have skied before.

 Students arrive at different times, so they may have to catch up once the program starts.
 Many will not have their boots on properly or have the proper gloves.
 Some will be very stress trying to get their kids ready and not knowing what to do.
-Help them get dressed properly, especially to use one pair of socks and not to put anything in the top of their boots.
-Poles can help them walk; you can take them away if they are in the way.
+Check to see if they are dressed properly, especially check for one pair of socks if their feet hurt.
+Or it may be their boots are too tight, or they stuffed their pants in the top of their boots.
+Poles can help them walk and increase their confidence; you can take them away if they are in the way.

-These people often don't know each other, so be sure to make them all feel welcome, keep it fun, and be very positive and supportive with the feedback.
+3- These people often don't know each other, so be sure to make them all feel welcome, keep it fun, and be very positive and supportive with the feedback.
+Start with walking and static exercises, give different tasks if some in the group are much faster learners.

 One instructor will be in boots without skis.